It’s a sad fact that thousands of animals, from hedgehogs and cats to badgers and deer, are killed or injured each year on UK roads.

 Most comprehensive car insurance policies should cover you for a collision with an animal, but it’s worth considering a few points that could sway the outcome of any claim.
 First, you need to have been abiding by the law and local signage.

-If local road signs make it clear livestock also use the road ahead, driving into a crowd of sheep at speed is unlikely to be well received by your policy provider.
+If local road signs make it clear livestock also use the road ahead, driving into a crowd of sheep at speed is unlikely to be well received by your insurer.

 On the other hand, the Highway Code makes it clear that animals being herded should be under control, with an assistant going ahead to warn other road users if necessary.